solargrammars/solargrammars.github.io/_drafts/color-gates.md

 pretrained vector (ie, we discarded all the descriptions that contain at least one word which do not appear in Glove).
 Thats a strong assumption.
-In reality, color description, users can use any word they consider appropiate to describe a color.
-Some words are quite unique and ... .
+In reality, in color description, as subjective as it is, users can use any word they consider appropiate to describe a color.
+Some words could be quite unique or rare, tightly associated to the persons cultural background or experiences.
+Most likely those words will not have a pretrained vector available.

+Thats an interesting scenario to assess the usefulness of the gating mechanism.
+When a word we use has not an associated pretrained vector, what we basically do is to assign a random vector...which can be quite useless in most cases.
+In that sense, we can see a good oportunity for the gating mechanism: if we are currently trying to obtain a vector representation for a word, the gating mechanism should ideally put a larger weight to the character level representation, when the